djeada/Vtk-Examples/notes/03_input_and_output.md

 XML-based VTK formats are the “modern default” for many workflows because they’re more descriptive and extensible, and they map cleanly to specific dataset types through file extensions.
 That explicit mapping is a big deal: it reduces ambiguity and makes toolchains more reliable.

-**Do:** prefer XML formats when you want robust, future-proof storage and clearer dataset typing.
+**Do** prefer XML formats when you want robust, future-proof storage and clearer dataset typing.
-**Don’t:** assume “XML” means “human friendly.”
+**Don’t** assume “XML” means “human friendly.”
 These files can still be large, and binary/appended data is common for performance.

 Example: